Frequently asked questions

 In the ‘Contact‘ section, you will find all the access options to the port (bus, water shuttles, etc.).

-The cruise schedule is available on the ‘Around the port’ page.
-Cruise passengers can only embark and disembark at the Estacade in the new port.
+The cruise schedule is available on the ‘Around the Port’ page.
+Passengers on cruise ships board and disembark exclusively at the Estacade in the new port.

-As part of the ISPS system, we invite all passengers on the maritime shuttles to comply with the security measures in force and to cooperate with the checks carried out by the security agents.
+In accordance with the ISPS (International Ship and Port Facility Security) Code, we ask all ferry passengers to comply with the security measures in force and to cooperate with security staff during checks.

 USEFUL NUMBERS